All About Rootkits. Definition, Types, Detection, Prevention

 In other words, they operate at the level of standard programs such as Paint, Word, PC games and so on.
 This means a good antivirus or anti-rootkit program will probably find the malware and then remove it.

 Most cybercriminals don’t actually code their own malware.
 Instead, they just use already existing malicious programs.
-Most of the times, they only adjust the rootkit’s settings, while some technically skilled add their own code.
-This is called the malware economy, and is worth its own read.
+Most of the time, they only adjust the rootkit’s settings, while some technically skilled add their own code.
+This is called the malware economy and is worth its own read.

-Just like in the real economy, some malware have bigger market shares than others.
+Just like in the real economy, some malware has bigger market shares than others.
 In this section, we want to cover some of the more widespread rootkit families out there.